nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-06-28-sole_proprietorship_advantages.md

 Just make sure you’re being realistic with where you’re at right now.

-You probably don’t need a Corporation if you’re just starting out, but [you might consider an LLC](https://www.businessinitiative.org/sole-proprietorship-vs-llc/), if your business carries inherent risk.
+You probably don’t need a Corporation if you’re just starting out, but <a href="https://www.businessinitiative.org/comparison/sole-proprietorship-vs-llc/" target="_blank">you might consider an LLC</a>, if your business carries inherent risk.

 Fortunately, with so many options available, you can always upgrade your status later.